IDS6145-Fall2019/assignment1-jaschreck/README.md

 This can all be seen in the graphs.

 In uploaded files:
-Assignment1SimTech.py
-(Various CSV files because that was the easiest way to split up the stations.)
+Assignment1SimTech.py and various CSV files because that was the easiest way to split up the stations

 ## (Part 3.2) -  Plotting 2D Random Number Generators **(15%)**